 - Generously season with salt, pepper, Herbs de Provence and fresh thyme.
 Place in the oven to roast for about 30-40 minutes, until the veggies soften up and turn golden-brown.

-- Remove the baked tian from the oven and serve alongside the herbed millet.
-Enjoy!
+- Remove the vegan tian from the oven and serve as a healthy Summer side dish!

-- Any leftovers are best stored separately in airtight containers for about 3 days in the fridge then reheated in the oven or microwave.
+- Any leftovers can be stored in a container for about 3 days in the fridge then reheated in the oven or microwave.

 - Either thinly slice your veggies with a sharp knife or use a mandolin.